Chalon people

 The Chalon people are one of eight divisions of the Ohlone (Costanoan) people of Native Americans who lived in Northern California.
-Chalon (also called Soledad) is also the name of their spoken language, listed as one of the Ohlone (alias Costanoan) languages of the Utian family.
+Chalon (also called Soledad) is also the name of their spoken language, which is listed as one of the Ohlone (alias Costanoan) languages of the Utian family.
 Recent work suggests that Chalon may be transitional between the northern and southern groups of Ohlone languages.

 The original Chalon homeland area is the subject of some local controversy.
 Initial studies in the early twentieth century placed them in the portion of the Salinas Valley that surrounds the modern town of Soledad, as well as in the adjacent lower Arroyo Seco area to the west and Chalon Creek are to the east.
 In contrast, a late twentieth century study gives the Spanish-contact period Chalon people the rugged Coast Range valleys centered farther to the east, including upper Chalon Creek, the San Benito River east of the Salinas Valley, and the small creeks around San Benito Mountain.
 The latter study assigns most of that Salinas Valley area to the Eslenajan local tribe of Esselen speakers.

-Specific Chalon material culture was never documented, but beyond doubt it was a hunter-gatherer culture based upon deer and acorn harvest, typical of the ethnographic California culture area.
+While not much is known about the Chalon people specifically, certain characteristics are shared by the Californian tribes.
+This includes their diet which consisted of local wildlife such as deer and plants and nuts like acorns.
 Chalon territory was bordered by the Mutsun (another Ohone division) to the east, Rumsen (another Ohlone division) to the north, Esselen in the Salinas Valley to the west, Salinan to the south, and Yokuts in the San Joaquin Valley to the east.

+Spanish missionaries

 During the era of Spanish missions in California, the Chalon people's lives changed with the founding of Mission Nuestra Señora de la Soledad in 1791.
 Most Chalon speakers were forced into the mission between 1795 and 1814, where they were baptized, lived and educated to be Catholic neophytes, also known as Mission Indians.
 Many Mission Indians would attempt to stay in touch with their original tribe and would maintain a dual identity.
 At Mission Soledad many Chalon married local Esselen speakers, while others married Yokuts who were brought into the mission between 1806 and 1834.
 The Soledad mission was discontinued by the Mexican Government in 1835 during the period of secularization, at which time the survivors scattered.
 Most went to work on the farms and ranches of west-central California, while many with Yokuts ancestry moved east into the San Joaquin Valley.